top of page

 The Gallop Round will consist of 27 questions to be solved in 60 minutes.

-Screenshot 2024-08-18 at 12.47.49 PM.png
+Screenshot 2025-07-26 at 4.54.36 PM.png

-• The questions will be divided into 9 sets of 3 questions each, and you must submit the answers to one set before accessing the problems for the next.
+• The questions will be divided into 9 sets of 3 problems each, and you must submit the answers to one set before accessing the problems for the next.
 This means you must strategize when to submit each set (incomplete or not) to ensure you get access to as many questions as possible.

 • The problems will get progressively more difficult, and later problems will be worth more points.